 Copyright: © 2022 by the authors.
 Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/). family to have three children) in 2021 [5].
-This change in birth policy is bound to impact the development of ECE.
+This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/). the development of ECE.
 For instance, an increased birth rate means more demand for ECE services and more need for teachers and teacher educators.
 Therefore, one might doubt whether this new 'three-child policy' will break the supply-demand balance and pose some threats to the sustainable development of ECE in China.
 This study aimed to explore these threats through a national validation study of the Sustainability of Early Childhood Education Rating Scale (SECERS).